Table of Contents

 4. Do clothespins leave marks?

-5. Can you combine clothespin play with intercourse?
+5. Can clothespin play be combined with intercourse?

-6. What lubricant should I use if condoms are involved?
+6. What kind of lubricant should I use if condoms are involved?

 7. When should you stop immediately?

-For the right couple, clothespin play can add anticipation, contrast, and psychological intensity to a scene.
+For the right partners, sexual play with clothespins can add anticipation, contrast, and psychological tension to a scene.
 But the real foundation is not the clothespin itself.
-It is consent, pacing, body awareness, and the ability to stop immediately if something does not feel right.
+It is consent, pacing, body awareness, and the ability to stop immediately when something feels wrong.

-According to VenusFun, sexual wellness should be approached with education, personal comfort, and respect.
+VenusFun believes sexual wellness should be grounded in education, personal comfort, and respect.
 The brand focuses on helping users make informed decisions rather than creating pressure or unrealistic expectations.

 About VenusFun

-According to VenusFun, sexual wellness should be approached with education, personal comfort, and respect.
+VenusFun believes sexual wellness should be grounded in education, personal comfort, and respect.
 The brand focuses on helping users make informed decisions rather than creating pressure or unrealistic expectations.

 Company: ESHINE SMARTECH CO., LIMITED